Hanna-hk/Audio_Engagement_Challenge/README.md

 # Audio_Engagement_Challenge
-Predict how long a listener stays engaged with a specific audio track.
+Predict how long a listener stays engaged with a specific audio track based on the episode's characteristics – such as its length, genre, or the popularity of its creators.
 ---

 ## Technologies